rusanoph/fileconcat/README.md

-# FileConcat
+# 🔗 FileConcat

-Small fast CLI tool to recursively gather multiple files into a single text file.
+**FileConcat** - small fast CLI tool to recursively gather multiple files into a single text file.

 Useful when you need to: